retropico-dev/retropico/README.md

 The "retropico" os currently support four 8 bits consoles indlucing the nes, gameboy, master system and gamegear.

 While a lot of work have been put in porting the emulated systems (including 60fps, sram support, ...), the emulation is far from perfect.
-A few games wont run, more will hqve graphical glitches, but the fun is here.
+A few games wont run, more will have graphical glitches, but the fun is here.